 - Consulting to determine what benefits should be offered to provide the appropriate level of healthcare coverage for your company and your employees, and be competitive and affordable.

-- Employee education: Employees need to know what medical procedures are covered and how to work with the insurance carrier to ensure the benefits they’re expecting is what delivered.
+- Employee education: Employees need to know what medical procedures are covered and how to work with the insurance carrier to ensure they receive their full benefits.
 Additionally, legal notices should be distributed either as hard copies or electronically.

 - Employees and administration should have a contact person within the agent’s office to be able to call with any questions or problems (including concerns with claims payment and billing issues).
 You should expect a return call within 24 hours and the issue to be resolved quickly and efficiently.